ryumada/docker-odoo/scripts/README.md

       sudo ln -s $PWD/scripts/snapshot-$SERVICE_NAME /usr/local/sbin/snapshot-$SERVICE_NAME
       ```

-  6. Add a new crontab to run your script
+  6. Add a new crontab to run your script (You can skip this step and continue to step 7 if you don't want to use cron for automatic snapshot).
       ```bash
       sudo crontab -e
       ```